kadirahq/graphql-utils-js/README.md

 ### Maintaining Context

-Sometimes it's very important to pass some context down to the child nodes in graph.
-There is no built in functionality in GraphQL for that.
+Sometimes it's very important to pass a context down to child nodes in graph.
+There is no built in functionality in graphql-js for that.
 But we can add a context with the return value of the `resolve` function.
+Then we can grab it from the parent value(in resolve functions) of child nodes.

 For that we can use `withContext` and `getContext` functions of `graphql-utils.`